thirdweb-dev/contracts/docs/ContractMetadata.md

 function contractURI() external view returns (string)
 ```

-Returns the contract metadata URI.
+*Returns the metadata URI of the contract.*

 #### Returns